cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/iphone-ipod/firmware-selection-(iphone-6s).md

 ---

-checkra1n is compatible with all firmware versions 12.3 and up if you prefer a semi-tethered jailbreak {: .notice--primary}

-unc0ver is also compatible with firmware versions 11.0 to 13.5.5 Developer Beta 1 (excluding firmwares 12.3 - 12.3.2 and 12.4.2 - 12.4.7)
+unc0ver is also compatible with up to version 13.5.5 Developer Beta 1, which is currently being signed, however may be unstable.
 {: .notice--primary}

 In boxes marked `--`, there is no jailbreak for that firmware version.